Rat-bite fever: Prevention

 Eliminating exposure is very important when it comes to disease prevention.
 When handling rodents or cleaning areas where rodents have been, contact between hand and mouth should be avoided.
 Hands and face should be washed after contact and any scratches both cleaned and antiseptics applied.
 The effect of chemoprophylaxis following rodent bites or scratches on the disease is unknown.
 No vaccines are available for these diseases.

 Improved conditions to minimize rodent contact with humans are the best preventive measures.
 Animal handlers, laboratory workers, and sanitation and sewer workers must take special precautions against exposure.
 Wild rodents, dead or alive, should not be touched and pets must not be allowed to ingest rodents.

 Those living in the inner cities where overcrowding and poor sanitation cause rodent problems are at risk from the disease.
 Half of all cases reported are children under 12 living in these conditions.

 Treatment

-Treatment with antibiotics is the same for both types of infection.
-The condition responds to penicillin, and where allergies to it occur, erythromycin or tetracyclines are used.
+Treatment should begin with assessment and management of the bite wound.
+The wound should be well irrigated.
+Although rats and small rodents are rarely infected with rabies, the individual must seek medical attention for possible tetanus or rabies post-exposure prophylaxis.
+Antibiotic therapy should be started immediately as laboratory confirmation may take a few days.
+Once results are obtained, therapy can be adjusted according to the antimicrobial susceptibility.
+Lack of treatment is highly associated with an increased risk of death.

+The treatment for rat-bite fever is consistent regardless of the bacterial cause.
+Intravenous penicillin is traditionally the treatment for uncomplicated cases of rat-bite fever, however intravenous ceftriaxone may also be used.
+The dose and duration of antibiotic treatment depends on the clinical presentation and severity.
+If the patient improves after 5-7 days, they may transition to oral penicillin, ampicillin, or amoxicillin to complete a 14 day course therapy.
+If allergic to penicillin, cephalosporins such as cephalexin may be used.
+If allergic to both penicillin and cephalosporins, doxycycline may be used.

+When treating children, Penicillin G procaine can be administered intramuscularly, or penicillin G can be given intravenously for 7 to 10 days.
+In uncomplicated cases, the patient may switch to oral penicillin after completing a 5-day course of intravenous penicillin G to complete the full 10-day course of antibiotics.
+For those with severe allergic reactions to penicillin, doxycycline or streptomycin can be used as alternatives.
+In cases of endocarditis, high-dose intravenous penicillin G is required for at least 4 weeks.
+Streptomycin or gentamicin can also be utilized for initial therapy in severe infections, including endocarditis.